Taking a Look at Women’s Football in England

 The Women’s League Cup

 Also known as the Continental Cup for sponsorship reasons, this one is only for the top two tiers and has been played since 2011.
-Arsenal have five wins since then — notice a pattern? — and Chelsea are current holders.
+Arsenal have seven wins since then — notice a pattern? — and Arsenal are current holders.

 UEFA Women’s Champions League